• Transcending the Human Paradox

 To top to off, I worked at a jewelry store with on-site bench jewelers.
 I loved my job, but pursuing my inclination for jewelry design and repair further never crossed my mind.

-I really had no idea what I wanted to have a career in.
+I really had no idea what I wanted to pursue a career in.

-I started with phycology and then moved to art, 3-D art, art history, interior design, and early childhood education.
+I started with psychology and then moved to art, 3-D art, art history, interior design, and early childhood education.

-It took me a total of six years to graduate, and I finished with a bachelor’s degree in Child and Family Development.
+It took me a total of six years to graduate, and I finished with a Bachelor’s Degree in Child and Family Development.
+It felt right.

 There were also some sociology, and anthropology classes involved in the process.

-After I graduated and completed my internship at the Georgia Southern University Child Development Center, I taught preschool for a couple of years.
+After I graduated and completed my internship at the Georgia Southern University Child Development Center in Statesboro, GA, I taught preschool in Atlanta, more specifically Duluth, for a couple of years.

-Then I moved on to other things and started taking different jobs in areas like communications, project building, labor and workload organization, time management, and customer service and relations, which actually built up my skills and gave me the knowledge and tools to be able to start a business of my own.
+Then I moved on to other things (and other cities and later on, another state) and started taking different jobs in areas like communications, project building, labor and workload organization, time management, and customer service and relations, which actually built up my skills and gave me the knowledge and tools to be able to start a business of my own.

 Meanwhile, I self-published two books of poetic expression—Lyrics of the Soul: A Warrior’s Journey and Lyrics of the Soul: Heartbeat.